About Us

 Grace Chapel is the Youth and Family Liaison of the Early Psychosis Care Center.
 Her responsibilities include emphasizing the youth perspective and ensuring our materials and outreach resonate with those we aim to serve.
 She is passionate about empowering and fostering a sense of optimism in young people experiencing psychosis and their families.
 Grace received her Bachelor of Science in communication disorders from Florida State University.
 In her free time, she loves to travel, crochet, and play board games with friends.

-Jennifer's Gerlac, MSW
+Jennifer's Gerlach, MSW

 Lived Experience Consultant